EzlibUI/Ezlib/README.md

 ## What is Ezlib-UI?

 A react library designed for programmers looking for a stylish template for their application, which when provided with raw data, operates as a ready-to-use application.
-Ezlib-UI is a quick and easy component package which is highly customizable for your own taste.
+Ezlib-UI is a quick and easy mobile-friendly component package which is highly customizable for your own taste.
 In a nutshell, we provide our users a single npm package with multiple components, which is a ready-made react website template containing switchable dark mode style.

 ## Get started

 This command installs the component and any packages that it depends on: `npm install ezlib-ui` or `npm i ezlib-ui`.
 The user can import the individual components they want to use by typing the import code lines into their js. file , which all include:  `import { Navbar } from "../components/Navbar/";`, `import { Button } from "../components/Button/Button";`, `import { ThemeSwitch } from "../components/ThemeSwitch/";`, `import { Table } from "../components/Table/";`, There's also a couple importable icons `import { FontAwesomeIcon } from "@fortawesome/react-fontawesome";` and `import { faSignInAlt } from "@fortawesome/free-solid-svg-icons";`.
 The components are independent of each other so it is possible to import only one component for example.
-Lastly the individual components need to be rendered with props.
+Lastly the individual components, which take in props, need to be rendered.

 ## Usage

 The program can be created as follows:
+(For react beginners we recommend copying the following code to your application and work your way from there)

 ```
 import React from "react";
-import { storiesOf } from '@storybook/react';
 import { Button } from "../components/Button/Button";
 import { Navbar } from "../components/Navbar/";
+import { Table } from "../components/Table/";
 import { ThemeSwitch } from "../components/ThemeSwitch/";
 import { faSignInAlt } from "@fortawesome/free-solid-svg-icons";
 import { FontAwesomeIcon } from "@fortawesome/react-fontawesome";
-import { Table } from "../components/Table/";

 const stories = storiesOf("Frontpage", module);